rust-stuco/lectures/week10/smart_pointers.md

 ];
 ```

-* What if we didn't know what types it could be at compile-time?
+* What if we didn't know what types the values could be at compile-time?

 ---